collective/collective.contact.facetednav/README.rst

 This faceted navigation has a pluggable and optional feature that allows user to select contacts and apply batch actions on them.
 You have to "Enable contacts selection" on directory actions.

 By default, you have a "delete" action.
+If you have installed collective.excelexport, you also have an excel export button.

 You can add new actions, adding viewlets to collective.contact.facetednav.batchactions viewlet manager (collective.contact.facetednav.batchactions.manager.IBatchActions interface)